Your only difficulty with perennial flowering vines may be too many choices.

-Add beautiful fragrance to any room with Jasmine (shown above).
-Train this climber on a trellis to show off its scented, white starry flowers.
+Add beautiful fragrance to any room with Jasmine.
+You can expect dozens of scented flowers at a time.
+Even young plants are eager to bloom.
+Train this climber on a trellis to show off its starry, white flowers.

 You'll probably want to put enchanting Angel Trumpet Plant on your deck or patio for the summer to give it the light it needs to bloom.
 Its delightful fragrance will attract butterflies and hummingbirds as well as compliments from passersby.